Explore our Topics:

 Almost 1 in 6 Native American is affected by diabetes, and those who are affected are twice as likely to suffer from complications related to diabetes than white Americans, according to a survey from Podimetrics

-“Unfortunately, the challenges of broader access to care, particularly for Native Americans, frequently have a significant impact on their health outcomes,” shared Dr. Janet Simon, executive director of the New Mexico Podiatric Medical Association and a podiatrist who has served the Native American community for almost 3 decades.
+“Unfortunately, the challenges of broader access to care, particularly for Native Americans, frequently have a significant impact on their health outcomes,” shared Dr. Janet Simon, executive director of the New Mexico Podiatric Medical Association and a podiatrist who has served the Native American community for almost three decades.

 “In one case, an individual had already undergone a partial foot amputation on one foot.
 I’ve been monitoring this patient for many years and noticed significant vascular issues in the other foot, necessitating further vascular diagnostics.”